ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

     Thus, the maximum size of `result` is limited to a 3x3 matrix.
 This is used to circumvent dynamic memory allocations again.

 The last method is the `globalFlatIndices`.
-It is used to write a finite element's global indices to the output parameter `globalFlatIndices`.
+It is used to write a finite element's global indices to the output parameter `indices`.
 This information originates from a `basis` object.
 See existing implementations for details.

 ## Linear and Non-linear Elasticity